 Since the leather hasn’t been altered in any way, its entire thickness is retained.
 All its oil-absorbing properties and initial characteristics are left intact, increasing its durability.
 This is different from top grain leather, which has had its strongest fibers sanded down.

-Over time, full grain leather develops a protective layer called patina, just as a natural hide would.
+Over time, the leather develops a protective layer called patina, just as a natural hide would.
 The patina is long-lasting and gives the belt an attractive and unique appearance.

 Expert Tip: Full grain leather belts are more susceptible to staining.
 To keep your belt looking new and polished after years of use, invest in an effective leather cleaner to clean and protect it from unsightly stains.